JunyiLi0/mlops/README.md

 # mlops

-This small project takes an image of a handwritten chinese character digit from 0 to 9 and predicts it.
+This small project takes an image of a handwritten chinese digit character and predicts it.

 Download the dataset here:
 https://www.kaggle.com/datasets/gpreda/chinese-mnist/data